Brief history of auto insurance in China

 Geographical distribution of car drivers in China

-More market potential for auto insurance in China lies in developed regions, as there are more drives.
+More market potential for auto insurance lies in developed regions, as there are more drives.
 For example, Eastern and Northern part of China each accounts for a large percent of total car drivers in China.

 Road safety in China and how it affects the auto insurance market